AnaOttavi/insiders_clustering/README.md

 # Insiders Clustering
 Project from Data Science Community, mentoring by Meigarom Lopes.
-The business problem is selecting customers to create a loyalty program called Insiders.
 Status: on going

 # 1. Business Problem.
+Project from Data Science Community, mentoring by Meigarom Lopes.
+The business problem is selecting customers to create a loyalty program called Insiders.

 # 2. Business Assumptions.
 # 3. Solution Strategy